 In this sense, I view starting a freelancing business as a necessary in-between step in my progression toward getting back to gainful self-employment, on my terms this time around.

 Unlocking more of my time, which I wholeheartedly believe to be my most precious resource, means I’ll be able to get my passive income business off the ground much quicker than just squeezing in time around my day job.
-My freelance business nets me about $2,000/mo in dependable extra income right now, which also goes a long way toward funding my website & course creation.
+During the average month, my freelance business nets me about $2,000/mo in dependable extra income, which also goes a long way toward funding my website & course creation.

 Because I didn’t want to go into debt or seek outside funding to start my freelance business, I chose to start freelancing while keeping my day job, during my personal time before and after work and on weekends.